JoeBillingsley/JoeTheAverage.github.io/_drafts/Clothing.md

     - Cheap, metal frames
     - £10 or £200, anything in between is pointless
         - £200 is ridiculously overpriced but at least signals something

-- Thermal base trousers
-    - Not many options in terms of layering trousers

 - Wooly hat